joshddunn/pokemon-graphql-api/lib/graphql-docs/landing_pages/index.md

 PokeQL is a GraphQL API for the Pokemon video games.

+The documentation for PokeQL is incomplete, but is currently being worked on.

 This API is in *beta* so endpoints and structure may change without notice.

 Requests should be made to